public abstract class RandomSeedable extends RandomElement

 the maximum "period" if it were started at regular issues, for

 instance, by a batch job.
-See Ranmar
+See Ranmar for an

 example.